zeithalt/t/index.md

 Several new [Bank of Zeithalt](<https://zeithalt.github.io/r/bank_of_zeithalt.html>) policies are in order following an attempt to save the economy of the Island.

-Many people suffered exposure to [Corruption](<https://zeithalt.github.io/r/corruption.html>) - fate of those with severe cases is unknown at the moment of writing.
+Many people suffered exposure to [Corruption](<https://zeithalt.github.io/r/corruption.html>) - the fate of those with severe cases is unknown at the moment of writing.

 Most of [Synaxos Fields](<https://zeithalt.github.io/r/synaxos_fields.html>) is currently in uninhabitable state, many places just dangerous to be in due to [Corruption Fallout](<https://zeithalt.github.io/r/cr_fallout.html>).

 For sure, factions will study the phenomenon in the coming eons to see if at least something is recoverable, but for now _Synaxos Fields_ is considered to be a dead land.

 ![Battle Map](https://zeithalt.github.io/t/m/eon0508.png)

 ## <a id="eon0506"></a>Eon 506 - Rebellion in the Desert